-Metronome Settings..
+Prefs 9-Metronome To open the metronome settings, go to Preferences and select the Metronome tab.
+Click on the [Metronome Settings] button.

-In addition to the on-screen countdown, there is an option for a MIDI drum count-in on any drum kit instrument.
+Metronome × ✓ Recording ✓ Recording ✓ Keep these set MIDI Metronome Play Back Allow Count in before play Metronome shuts off after Silent Count In tings permanent (ignore settings st count in tored in .SEQ files) In addition to the on-screen countdown, there is an option for a MIDI drum count-in on any drum kit instrument.
 The default note is F#3, hi-hat.

-There is a setting in the Metronome Settings dialog, "Keep these settings permanent (ignore settings stored in .SEQ files)," that will cause RealBand to remember the current metronome settings and ignore any settings stored in .SEQ files.

-Tracks are "painted Red" during recording, to confirm that recording is occurring in the right place.

-Recording is stopped by hitting the spacebar or pressing the Stop button.

-When recording is stopped, you will be asked whether or not you wish to keep the take

-Remember that with MIDI recording small glitches are easily corrected; so you don't need to discard an otherwise good take because of a minor slip.

-Note: If you see a message that audio data was recorded that is because "Always Record Audio too, if current track is MIDI" has been enabled in the Audio Preferences dialog.
-This is an automatic backup feature in case you wanted to record audio, but accidentally selected the current track as a MIDI track.
+There is a setting in the Metronome Settings dialog, "Keep these settings permanent (ignore settings stored in .SEQ Beat 2 42: Beat 3 42: Duration: 2 Port: K ey: Gb3 · Closed Hi·Hat Gb3 · Closed Hi·Hat Gb3 · Closed Hi·Hat Gb3 · Closed Hi·Hat Gb3 · Closed Hi·Hat Velocity: 127 107 107 107 Write to Track files)," that will cause RealBand to remember the current metronome settings and ignore any settings stored in .SEQ files.
+Regular or bars with additional beats Metronome Preset (Default) All beats the same OK Cancel 3 Beat Pattern (ignore 4th beat) Jazz Preset 1 and 3 Help Tracks are "pa inted Red" during rec ording, to confirm that record ding is occurring in th ne right place.
+Drop - + ap Play Selected Area L -1 0 1a 2 Record ding is stopped by hitt ing the spacebar or pressing the Stop button.
+RealBand × When recording is stoppe the take. d, you will be asked whether or not you wish to keep 🕐 Keep Take?
+Remember that with MIE don't need to discard an o tches are easily corrected; so you ecause of a minor slip.
+Y e s N o been enabled i s dialog.
+This is an automatic ba o too, if current track is MIDI" has u wanted to record audio, but